PhilipK/devblog/content/project/cardboardbutlerv1.md

-tags = ["React", "ImmutableJS",  "JavaScript", "GraphQL", "JSON", "NodeJs" ,"Azure"] [extra] github="https://bitbucket.org/PhilipK/bgg-graphql/"
+tags = ["React", "ImmutableJS",  "JavaScript", "GraphQL", "JSON", "NodeJs" ,"Azure"] [extra] github="https://bitbucket.org/PhilipK/bgg-graphql/" description="The first version of a webpage to find the board game to play" image="../static/images/butler.png"
 +++

 The first (and no decommisioned) version of Cardboard Butler.